jersey-griggs/jersey.griggs.github.io/_posts/2018-10-19-multi-resort-ski-pass.md

 ## The Gnarly
 [Jackson Hole](https://www.whistlerblackcomb.com/){:target="_blank"}  is one of the most renowned ski resorts in the country, offering tons of steeps that will turn your thighs to jelly.
-The town of Jackson is a unique mix between ritzy and Western, but the mountain is filled with locals that can rip.
+The town of Jackson may be filled with ritzy ski bunnies, but the mountain is filled with locals that can rip.
 If you want to skip a day at the resort, the Teton Pass offers phenomenal backcountry skiing and incredible views (but don’t forget to pack your avalanche beacon!)

 ## 2. The Epic Pass